Delasi-Richards/Delasi-Richards/README.md

 # About
-I am a software engineering with experience in web development, mobile application development and scripting.
+I am a software engineer with experience in web development, mobile application development and scripting.
 Currently working on projects involving language processing pipelines and data handling.

 # Socials